 The south of Portugal includes the Algarve, from Lagos to Tavira, and the border with Spain and inland to Monchique.
 You’ll find more sunshine and warmer air and water temperatures than in the north .

-Apart from a beach holiday, the Algarve is a golfers’ paradise with no less than 42 golf courses.
+Apart from a beach holiday, the Algarve is a golfers’ paradise with nearly 40 golf courses.
 It’s, of course, much more pleasant to play golf in spring or fall than in the heat of summer.
 There is also sightseeing in Faro, Lagos, and Monchique and delightful boat trips to the Nature Reserve of Ria Formosa and the islands, all of which can be enjoyed year-round.

 Best Time to Visit Madeira